sunscale/Akantu/doc/dev-doc/manual/constitutive-laws.rst

 formulation is used, the tangent matrix has to be computed.

 | The chosen materials for the simulation have to be specified in the
-  mesh file or, as an alternative, they can be assigned using the vector.
+  mesh file or, as an alternative, they can be assigned using the at ``element_material`` vector.
 For every material assigned to the problem one has to specify the material characteristics (constitutive behavior and material properties) using the text input file (see `[sect:io:material] <#sect:io:material>`__).
-| In order to conveniently store values at each quadrature in a material
+| In order to conveniently store values at each quadrature in a material point
+  ``Akantu`` provides a special data structure, the at :cpp:class:`InternalField
+  <akantu::InternalField>`.
+The internal fields are inheriting from the at
+  :cpp:class:`ElementTypeMapArray <akantu::ElementTypeMapArray>`.
+Furthermore,
-  point provides a special data structure, the .
-The internal fields are inheriting from the .
-Furthermore, it provides several functions for initialization, auto-resizing and auto removal of quadrature points.
+  it provides several functions for initialization, auto-resizing and auto removal of quadrature points.

 Sometimes it is also desired to generate random distributions of internal parameters.
 An example might be the critical stress at which